 - Moderate TBI

 Mild TBIs usually improve on their own, and people who get them typically recover in short order.
 However, moderate and severe TBIs can require long-term medical care.
 People with moderate or severe TBIs may need to take medication to manage the daily symptoms of the injury for the rest of their life.
 They may experience decreased cognitive function and could even become permanently disabled as a result.

-What to Do After Suffering a Traumatic Brain Injury in an Auto Accident
+What to Do After Suffering a Traumatic Brain Injury From A Car Accident

 The steps you take after the accident can have an impact on both your recovery and your ability to hold the person who caused the accident accountable.
 Here are three things that you should do after the auto accident that caused your traumatic brain injury.